dwnz/sourcemaptester/README.md

 * Raygun
 * Heroku

+# Why is the code crap?

+Built this real quickly one afternoon.
+Needs more <3

 # Submitting fixes

 Feel free to fork/create a PR, keen as to make this thing awesome.